• Email

 Instructions

-2. Roll out the pie dough to an 11″ circle and line a 9” pie plate, crimp the edges as desired.
+6. Roll out the pie dough to an 11-inch circle.
+Fit the pastry into a 9-inch metal pie plate, making sure to press the pastry into the sides and the bottom.
+Crimp the edges as desired.
 Prick the bottom of the dough all over with a fork.
-Place the pie in the freezer for 10 minutes.
+Place the pie shell in the freezer while the oven preheats, at least 15 minutes.

-3. Once chilled, line the pie dough with a parchment round piece of paper and then add pie weights (or dry rice or beans or lentils), making sure to push pie weights to the edges.
+8. Once chilled, line the pie shell with a round piece of parchment paper, then add pie weights (I recommend dry rice or beans or lentils), making sure to push the pie weights to the edges.

-4. Bake for 20 minutes, then remove from oven and carefully remove the parchment and pie weights.
-Return to oven and bake for an additional 5 minutes.
+9. Bake on the lower rack for 20 minutes, then remove from the oven and carefully remove the parchment and pie weights.
+Return to the oven and bake for an additional 5 minutes.
 Set aside until ready to use.

 Make and Bake Filling: